WHY INSULATE YOUR CRAWL SPACE?

 Next, as commence that project, we will need to begin by cleaning up and preparing the crawl space for the insulation.
 First, it may be necessary to eliminate standing or pooling water (and to prevent reentry by extending downspouts further away from the house or suggesting that “wrongly sloped” land near your foundation be re-graded.)

 You might also want to consider adding a sump pump and/or waterproofing your concrete.
-We can help you ensure your crawl space is fully clean and prepped before we put the insulation in.
+We can help you ensure your crawl space in your Los Angeles home is fully clean and prepped before we put the insulation in.

 Sealing for air and to keep out rodents and insects is another key component of the prep work.
 This may mean plugging holes in the crawl space walls/ceiling with caulk, plywood, concrete patching, or another appropriate product.
 It may also mean sealing vent covers or openings, sealing rim joists and sills, and sealing around hatchways and other access points.